EmmaPeterson13/HamtaroCore-Minecraft-Mods/README.md

-### The favorite mods of HamilaPlayzMC for Fabric 1.20.1 and Forge 1.20.1, adding QOL mods and No Chat Reporting.
+### The favorite mods of HamilaPlayzMC/hammiesquee for Fabric 1.20.1 and Forge 1.20.1, adding QOL mods and No Chat Reporting.